-Figure 4.3 allows for a couple of conclusions to be readily made.
-First, the final Cr leach factors are all high, 0.90 or greater.
-Second, even by the initial sampling, the reaction appears essentially over, with the final leach factors unchanged from those obtained after only a few minutes of reaction time.
+The results from both the PEP and bench-scale testing are summarized in Figure 4.3 and Table 4.5, which shows the leach factor calculated by Method 2 as a function of leach time, readily suggest four conclusions that can be drawn about the oxidative-leach.
+First, the final Cr leach factors are all 0.85 or greater.
+Second, by the time the initial samples are collected, the reaction appears to be essentially over, with the final leach factors unchanged from those obtained after only a few minutes of reaction time.
 This factor implies that the mixing in both the PEP and bench-scale tests must allow for contact of the permanganate with the Cr solids almost immediately.
 Third, there is essentially no difference between the Cr leach factors obtained from PEP and bench-scale testing.
-Fourth, there is essentially no difference between the leach factors calculated from Test A (T01 A/B caustic leaching) and Test B (T02A caustic leaching).
+Fourth, there is essentially no difference between the leach factors calculated from Integrated Test A (Tank T01A/B caustic leaching) and Integrated Test B (Tank T02A caustic leaching).
+The Cr leach factor could only be calculated via Method 1 at 5 min and the end of the leach, so the Method 1 leach factors are not presently graphically.